 There are complex issues involved in defending DWI cases, so finding an attorney who can help you navigate these issues is important.
-To learn more how a DWI lawyer in Mesquite, TX, can help, call the Law Offices of Randall B. Isenberg at (214) 696-9253 for a free case evaluation.
+To learn more about how a DWI lawyer in Mesquite, TX, can help, call the Law Offices of Randall B. Isenberg at (214) 696-9253 for a free case evaluation.

 Fines and Penalties for DWIs in Texas

 In Texas, you are legally intoxicated if your blood alcohol concentration (BAC) is 0.08% or more.
 You can also be considered legally intoxicated if you are impaired due to alcohol or controlled substances regardless of what your BAC may be.

 If you are charged with a DWI, your penalties and fines depend on the severity of your impairment and your history of past convictions:

 - First offense: you may face a fine of up to $2,000, up to 180 days in jail, loss of your driver’s license for up to one year, and an annual fee of between $1,000 and $2,000 for three years to keep your license.

 - Second offense: you may face a fine of up to $4,000, up to one year in jail, loss of your driver’s license for up to two years, and an annual fee of between $1,000 and $2,000 for three years to keep your license.

 - Third offense: you may face a fine of up to $10,000, up to 10 years in prison, loss of your driver’s license for up to two years, and an annual fee of between $1,000 and $2,000 for three years to keep your license.